 For the last 15 years, the American College of Sports Medicine (ACSM) have conducted surveys with thousands of professionals around the world, to determine health and fitness trends for the following year.

-The survey for 2021 had a 40% increase in responses and for that reason, this 15th annual survey of fitness trends, will have the most impact it has ever had on the industry.
+The survey for 2021 experienced a 40% increase in responses, making this 15th annual survey the most impactful in the industry’s history.

 “Interestingly, in the top 20 trends for 2021, body weight training was listed as at number three.
 Body weight training appeared for the first time on the trends survey in 2013 (at no. 3) and was in the no. 2 position in 2017, no. 4 in 2018, and no. 5 in 2019 before dropping to no. 7 in 2020.
 Body weight training did not appear as a survey trend option before 2013 because it only became popular (as a defined trend) in gyms around the world within the last decade.
 Using a combination of variable resistance body weight training and neuro-motor movements using multiple planes of movement, this program is all about using body weight as the training modality.
 Body weight training uses minimal equipment, which makes it an inexpensive way to exercise effectively.”
 ACSM’s Health & Fitness Journal

-How does an instructor create variety that provides appropriate levels to cater for different needs?
+How does an instructor create a variety that provides appropriate levels to cater for different needs?

-It begins with developing a body weight exercise that starts relatively easy and then slowly increases in intensity.
-I refer to these as sequences and the reason why I call them this, is because the exercise will start in a basic movement pattern and then it will be layered to progress to a completely different exercise.
-To initiate the process, I decide on the starting position:
+It begins with developing a bodyweight exercise that starts relatively easy and then slowly increases in intensity.
+I refer to these as sequences and the reason why I call them this is because the exercise will start in a basic movement pattern.
+Then it will be layered to progress to a completely different exercise.
+To initiate the process, I decided on the starting position: